-The Company's principal subsidiary and its geographic location as of December 31, 2022, is as follows:
+The Company's principal subsidiary and its geographic location as of December 31, 2023 and December 31, 2022, is as follows:

-Ownership Direct Parent Company Location Percentage Properties Minera Titán S.A. de C.V.
-Mexico 100% Cordero c) Currency of Presentation d) Foreign currency translation
+Direct Parent Company Location Percentage Properties Minera Titán S.A. de C.V.
+Mexico 100% Cordero b) Currency of Presentation c) Foreign currency translation